The Great Collaboration

 This gets lost in the popular view of “Americanism” being confined to “rugged individualism.”
 We need to reacquaint ourselves with that collaborative dimension.
 Dust off some history books perhaps and you’ll see what I mean.
 You’ll get a great reminder from America the Ingenious by Kevin Baker.
 Get comfortable with this idea because only a cooperative approach between private business and public institutions and government agencies will make the difference between this being the dawn of a new golden era or the condemnation of two or three generations to unnecessary hardship.

 There’s a tale of two cities happening right now on this subject.
 Last week we saw what will be the first of many companies making permanent changes in their business models.
-Weight Watchers is the example of thinking of as they fired an undisclosed” number of employees.
+Weight Watchers is the example I'm thinking of as they fired an undisclosed” number of employees.
 You’ll see Weight Watchers withdraw from most of their physical locations, implement massive technology adoption, and shed most of their current payroll of 17,000 people.
-These are the type of changes that business has contemplated for some time, but which were construed as simultaneously transformative, but also unpalatable…until now.
+These are the type of changes that business has contemplated for some time, but which were construed as simultaneously transformative, but also socially unpalatable…until now.
 Here's a quote from American author and journalist, Peggy Noonan’s WSJ article dated April 30, 2020, which supports this sentiment: